renpy/renpy/sphinx/source/config.rst

     A list of statements that cause ``window auto`` to show the empty dialogue window.

+.. var:: config.window_icon = None

+    If not None, this is expected to be the filename of an image giving an icon that is used for the game's main window.
+This does not set the icon used by windows executables and mac apps, as those are controlled by :ref:`special-files`.

 .. var:: config.window_overlay_functions = []

     A list of overlay functions that are only called when the window is shown.

+.. var:: config.window_title = None

+    The static portion of the title of the window containing the Ren'Py game. :var:`_window_subtitle` is appended to this to get the full title of the window.

+    If None, the default, this defaults to the value of :var:`config.name`.

 Rarely or Internally Used